maidsafe/rfcs/proposed/0028-launcher-low-level-api/0028-launcher-low-level-api.md

 refer to the DataMap.
 This will make it easier and avoid passing the serialised DataMap to and fro between the launcher and the application.

+If the DataMap is > 1 MB, then the DataMap will undergo self-encryption and yield another DataMap and this process will re-curse until a DataMap of less than 1 MB is obtained.

 After a create or update operation a new ID relating to the DataMap will be returned.

 #### Create